my ESPEE MODELERS ARCHIVE

 When all units were renumbered in "the great renumbering of" 1965, the exDRGW units were placed back in build order between the two types.

 As mountain operating experiences were less than desirable, these units soon found themselves as 'flatlanders'.
-Eventually the usual practice was to operate one KM and a GP9 or F7 on a train.
+Eventually the usual practice was to operate one KM with another unit, often an F7A or B, a GP9, or an Alco Century Series.

-US locomotive technology finally caught up with these units, and all were scrapped between 1967 and 1968, except for #9113 which was rebuilt to a Camera Car.
+US locomotive technology finally caught up with these units, and all were scrapped between 1967 and 1968, except for #9113 which was rebuilt to a Simulator Camera Car.

 References: